xuqi2024/openflexure-microscope/docs/illumination.md

 # Assemble the illumination

-In this section we are assembling the sample illumination.
-This is for transmission illumination.
+In this section we are assembling the transmission illuminator.
+This mounts the LED and condenser lens above the sample, so the transmitted light can be imaged by the microscope objective.

 {{BOM}}

 [M3 nut]: parts/mechanical.yml#Nut_M3_SS
 [M3x25mm stainless steel hex bolt]: parts/mechanical.yml#HexBolt_M3x25mm_SS
 [M3 stainless steel washers]: parts/mechanical.yml#Washer_M3_SS
+[No 2 6.5mm self tapping screws]: parts/mechanical.yml#SelfTap_PoziPan_No2x6.5_SS
 [2.5mm Ball-end Allen key]: parts/tools/2.5mmBallEndAllenKey.md
+[#1 pozidrive screwdriver]: missing

 ## Mount the dovetail {pagestep}